shengyuhao/DIVOTrack/README.md

 The multi-view tracking results can get from `./Multi_view_Tracking`, the details can see from [Multi_view_Tracking/Readme.md](https://github.com/shengyuhao/DIVOTrack/tree/main/Multi_view_Tracking#readme)
 ## MOTChallengeEvalKit_cv_test
 The cross-view evaluation can get from `./MOTChallengeEvalKit_cv_test`, and the details can see from [./MOTChallengeEvalKit_cv_test/Readme.md](https://github.com/shengyuhao/DIVOTrack/tree/main/MOTChallengeEvalKit_cv_test#readme)

+# CrossMOT: A Novel Baseline Cross-View Tracking Method with A Unified Joint Detection and Cross-view Tracking Framework
+The details of implementation of CrossMOT can see from [CrossMOT/Readme.md](https://github.com/shengyuhao/DIVOTrack/tree/main/CrossMOT#readme)

 ## Reference
 Any use whatsoever of this dataset and its associated software shall constitute your acceptance of the terms of this agreement.
 By using the dataset and its associated software, you agree to cite the papers of the authors, in any of your publications by you and your collaborators that make any use of the dataset, in the following format:
 ```